Community Organization ENGAGE Award

 Topic areas must align with federal funding initiatives and may focus on a variety of health topics, including but not limited to the following areas:

-1. Affordable Prescription Drug Access – Initiatives to promote cost transparency, bulk purchasing, or community-led distribution programs to reduce medication costs.
+1. Affordable Prescription Drug Access – Initiatives to promote cost transparency, bulk purchasing, or community-led distribution programs to reduce medication costs and quality.

 3. Veterans’ Health & Well-being – PTSD support networks, community reintegration programs, and innovative mental health therapies for veterans.